Recital Scheduling Policies

 Students are responsible for creating their own programs and all printing costs.
 Programs must fit the University of Iowa requirements.
 Sample programs

 Following the recital, the program pdf must be attached to the Recital Report Workflow form in order for the committee to assign a grade for the recital.

-Faculty programs are provided free of charge with official University of Iowa School of Music Programs.
+Faculty events are provided with official University of Iowa School of Music Programs, free of charge .

 Programs are NOT provided for Studio Recitals and Master Classes.